deta/space-docs/src/content/docs/use/your-data/collections.md

 ### The Collections App

-Headless Collections can be created and managed through the Collections App, which is accessible from your Canvas.
+Headless Collections can be created and managed through the Collections App, which is accessible from your Horizon.

 <div style="display:flex; justify-content: center;"><img style="border-radius: 5px; width: 90%; max-width: 250px;" src="/docs_assets/use/collections-app.png"/></div>

-To create a Headless Collection, open the Collections app from your Canvas and then click **+ New Collection**.
+To create a Headless Collection, open the Collections app from your Horizon and then click **+ New Collection**.
 Finally, give your Collection a name to create it.

 ![collections-1](/docs_assets/use/collections-1.png)